Home / Whites and Sulphurs (Pieridae) / Orange Sulphur (Colias eurytheme)

 Quick Facts

-Distribution Throughout the continent of North America, starting from south of Canada to Mexico (except central and southeastern US)
+Distribution Across North America, from southern Canada to Mexico, excluding the central and southeastern US.

-Host plants Plants from the pea family (Fabiacae), with the main food being alfalfa (Medicago sativa)
+Host Plants Favors the pea family (Fabaceae), especially alfalfa (Medicago sativa).

 Did You Know?